flyteorg/flyte/rfc/system/RFC-5659-execution-concurrency.md

 #### Launch Plan informer
 This is an async process we run in the Concurrency Controller to ensure we have an eventually consistent view of launch plans.

-Upon Concurrency Controller start-up, we'll query the DB for all active launch plans and populate a map of active launch plans: `map[admin.NamedEntityIdentifier]admin.Schedule
+Upon Concurrency Controller start-up, we'll query the DB for all active launch plans and populate a map of active launch plans: `map[admin.NamedEntityIdentifier]admin.SchedulerPolicy`

 Periodically, the informer will re-issue the query, optionally filtering by [UpdatedAt](https://github.com/flyteorg/flyte/blob/master/datacatalog/pkg/repositories/models/base.go#L7) to only fetch launch plans that have been updated since the last query to repopulate the map.
+If an execution has terminated since the last time the query ran, it won't be in the result set and we'll want to update the in memory map to remove the execution.

 ### Flyte Admin changes